 Designed for non-business undergraduate students with a curiosity about business and particularly entrepreneurship, small business, or not-for-profit organizations.
 Course Information: No graduation credit given to students enrolled in Business Administration.
 Previously listed as ENTR 300.
-Prerequisite(s): ENGL 161; and junior standing or above.
+Prerequisite(s): ENGL 161.
 No graduation credit given to students enrolled in Business Administration.

 ENTR 310.
 Introduction to Entrepreneurship.
 3 hours.

 Introduction to the concepts of entrepreneurship, opportunity recognition, characteristics of entrepreneurs, creativity, the role of the entrepreneur in the economy and society, and entrepreneurship in non-entrepreneurial settings.
 Course Information: Prerequisite(s): BA 200 and ENGL 161; or ENTR 200 and ENGL 161.

 ENTR 320.
 Entrepreneurship Internship Program.
 1 or 3 hour.

 Cooperative education provides students an opportunity to gain access to mentors and practical work experience in entrepreneurial settings.
 Course Information: Satisfactory/Unsatisfactory grading only.
 May be repeated to a maximamum of 6 hours.
 Prerequisite(s): ENTR 310.

 Focuses on using entrepreneurial skills to craft innovative responses to social problems.
 Social entrepreneurship applies to both profit and non-profit firms that have programs designed to create social value.
 Course Information: Prerequisite(s): ENTR 310.